 How much sleep do you need?

 The amount of sleep you need changes as you get older.
-For example, The Sleep Council recommend 10-11 hours of sleep a night for 7-12 year olds and 8-9 hours of sleep for 12-18 year olds.
+For example, The Sleep Charity recommend 10-11 hours of sleep a night for 7-12 year olds and 8-9 hours of sleep for 12-18 year olds.

 But the amount of sleep we need is a very personal thing.
 Teenagers often find they feel tired and may need more sleep as they go through puberty and into adolescence.
 This is probably because of all the hormonal and physical changes to both the body and the brain.